Luchador/GUD/tools/geditor/docs/PROJECT_REBASE.md

 shim for Windows file operations.
-It covers relocated tables, preserved edits, three-way merging, compatibility conflicts, missing/corrupt assets, repeated rebasing, larger/smaller base image banks, imported-ID collisions, retained texture flags, preview generation, removal of the nine unused stages and their 26 file records, shifted file indices, retained shared assets, removal conflicts, and copy/write/publication failures.
+It covers relocated tables, preserved edits, three-way merging, compatibility conflicts, missing/corrupt assets, repeated rebasing, larger/smaller base image banks, imported-ID collisions, retained texture flags, the explicit choice to keep differing base images (formats, dimensions, data and settings), preview generation, removal of the nine unused stages and their 26 file records, shifted file indices, retained shared assets, removal conflicts, and copy/write/publication failures.
 It does not exercise the Windows dialog or run the exported fixture on an N64.